 Cyrus came to SAFE in April 2019 as part of a cruelty investigation.
 He was emaciated and badly neglected.
 With careful refeeding and vet care, he has regained his true beauty and good health.
 Cyrus is a sweet, friendly horse who loves attention, naps, and alfalfa.
-Unfortunately, after being started under saddle, it looks like Cyrus is lame, so he is only being offered as a companion.
+Unfortunately, after being started under saddle, Cyrus showed lameness under saddle, so we decided to offer him as a companion.
 Now Cyrus lives the good life with his horse buddy, Nitro and a family who fell in love with him the second they brought him home.